 There are many federal and state guidelines dictating basic procedures for infection control.
 These include self-reporting of infection rates and proof of an infection control program with constant oversight.
 Noncompliance can lead to significant fines and even facility closure.

 Efficient Infection Control in Healthcare Facilities

 While your education in disinfection, pathogens and infection prevention should be ongoing, this guide can help you consistently strive to do better.
 Infection control is a dynamic process of many moving parts.
 It can be overwhelming to consider all the requirements.
-Wilkens Linens understands and exceeds the high standards set for healthcare products and linens.
+Wilkens Linen understands and exceeds the high standards set for healthcare products and linens.
 With one less thing on your plate, you can focus on the safety and care of your patients and staff.